Argorant

 Which is best for AI SDR workflows?

 Apollo has a published MCP/Claude direction.
-Argorant is being shaped as a focused OAuth-gated data layer for agents.
+Argorant is being shaped as a focused OAuth-protected data layer for agents.
 ZoomInfo buyers should verify API, automation, and export permissions in the contract before assuming agent usage is included.

 Try Argorant before you enter a sales cycle.